 Right Size Your Program

-Whether you develop your own security awareness training program or use a service provider, first determine what business risks you’re trying to accomodate.
+Whether you develop your own security awareness training program or use a service provider, first determine what business risks you’re trying to accommodate.
 The risk priorities of a Fortune 100 company are very different from a mid-enterprise online retailer.
 There are several factors to consider, including the regulatory obligations of your industry, nature of your business, maturity of your employees, distribution of team members etc. Often the most critical risk factor to account for is identifying the scope and extent to which your company gathers, processes and stores customer information.
-Check out our previous guidance on how to right-size your security awareness program.